vertica/vertica.dplyr/vignettes/vertica.dplyr.md

 ### HP Vertica Integration

 For data that resides in a database, dplyr provides an interface to access tables and manipulate them directly inside the database as though they were local data frames.
-The dplyr package provides support for MySQL, Postgres, BigQuery, and SQLite backends.
-Vertica.dplyr enables dplyr to work with HP Vertica.
+The dplyr package provides support for MySQL, Postgres, BigQuery, and SQLite backends. vertica.dplyr enables dplyr to work with HP Vertica.

-Vertica.dplyr adds dplyr-support for HP Vertica, as well as serving as the basic "intermediary" between R (and HP Distributed R) and HP Vertica, which includes data preparation, data transfer, and HP Vertica function invocation.
+vertica.dplyr adds dplyr-support for HP Vertica, as well as serving as the basic "intermediary" between R (and HP Distributed R) and HP Vertica, which includes data preparation, data transfer, and HP Vertica function invocation.

 ## Obtaining the Package
 You can obtain vertica.dplyr from [Github][8].